CONVERSATION PIECE, JADE, AMULET

 RIAN DESIGNMUSEUM (SE), KONSTHANTVERKARE (SE)

-During 2017-18, I have collected, gifted, stole, remade and unmade, returned doorstops from different locations.
 The doorstop known for its ability to misplaced or become misbehave.
 It denotes the possibility that unnoticed things can act and how these objects able to disrupt or alter productive spaces — keeping certain doors open, or disappearing from where they should be, thus disturbing our expectations.
-Through the work Don’t Steal The Kil, I have observed how the material objects placed on different locations take on meaning beyond their relational context — it moves from abandoned site to museum space, morphing from neglected things to ornament.
+Through the work Don’t Steal The Kil, I have observed how these material objects placed on different locations take on meaning beyond their relational context — it moves from abandoned site to museum space, morphing from neglected things to ornament.

 CULTURAL EMBASSY AMSTERDAM (NL)

 Terroir looks at notion of distance and sets out to explore mechanisms and geographies of commodity from near-faraway.
-The damask tablecloth, cutlery and silver napkin coded with socio-economic production and material meanings in a dining setting, become metaphors to symbolise and discuss dissolving locality, region of origin and sense of place.
+The final works including damask tablecloth, silver napkin and tableware coded with socio-economic material meanings in a dining setting, it aims to discuss dissolving locality and sense of place through culinary experience.

 OBJECT OF VERTU

-CONVERSATION PIECE, FINE SILVER, WALL PIECE, A4 SILVER MIRROR, 21CM X 29.7CM, VANITY MIRROR, JEWELLERY BOX
+CONVERSATION PIECE, SILVER MIRROR, 21CM X 29.7CM, VANITY MIRROR, JEWELLERY BOX

 DESIGN MIAMI/BASEL (USA/CH), GALLERI F15 (NO), GALERIE DE ZAAL (NL), Z33 (BE), GALERIE PHOEBUS ROTTERDAM (NL), KONSTHANTVERKARE (SE)